 4. Dandelion tea

 The leaves of Dandelion are known to have mild diuretic properties that help in the proper functioning of the urinary system.
+They also have a variety of nutrients that benefit prenatal health such as folate, vitamins A, C, and K, and minerals such as calcium and potassium.
 There are no proven studies on the use of dandelion during pregnancy (5).
 It should be avoided by women who have gall bladder problems and acidity.

 5. Nettle tea